Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Inexperience of the surgeon.
+The correct answer is 3 kg.

 Thank you!
 Your submission has been received!